Published on: 30 Sep , 2024

 In-app guidance can be in the form of:

-Guided Walkthrough: This triggers when you open the tool for the first time.
-This guide walks you through the different UI elements and helps you get started with using the product.
+Guided Walkthrough: This guide activates when you open the tool for the first time.
+It introduces the UI elements and helps you begin using the product effectively.

-Tooltips: The “?” that appears next to buttons that when hovered over gives you a basic description of what that button does.
+Tooltips: The “?” icon next to buttons provides a basic description of their function when hovered over.

-Checklist: A checklist appears alongside the guided walkthrough and lets you know of any unfinished walkthroughs or interactions.
+Checklist: A checklist accompanies the guided walkthrough, tracking unfinished walkthroughs or interactions.

-The last step in the process is to regularly monitor the performance of your customer education program, and update the content as and when it’s necessary.
-This circles back to the metrics we discussed while understanding the success criteria.
-Let’s see how to calculate some of them:
+The final step is to regularly monitor your customer education program's performance and update content as needed.
+This connects back to the metrics discussed for determining success criteria.
+Let’s explore how to calculate some of these metrics.

 To enhance the usage of key features in your product.